Inflammation of the iris and associated structures - Iritis and Anterior Uveitis

 How is iritis diagnosed?

 The above image taken using a slit lamp shows an eye with iritis / anterior uveitis with KP – keratic precipitates.
 The KP shows as white dots on the center of the image.
-These dots are as a result of deposits of cells and protein on the back inside of the cornea.
+These dots are as a result of deposits of cells and protein on the back inside of the cornea = posterior cornea.
 The cornea is the front window of an eye.
 With uveitis inflamatory cells are being produced which float inside the eye.
 Protein is also being produced which is somewhat sticky and makes the cells bunch up.
 These collections of cells and protein stick to the posterior cornea and show as keratic precipitates.
 The same occurs at the area where the fluid drains out of the eye.
 This is called the trabecular meshwork.
 When the trabacular meshwork starts to become blocked the eye pressure increases.
 An increase in eye pressure is likely to lead to glaucoma.

-The more cells and the more flare there is in the front of the eye the more severe the uveitis is.
+The more cells and the more flare there is in the front of the eye the more severe the anterior uveitis (Iritis) is.

 The above image shows a cross section of the space between the cornea and the iris, there are cells and there is flare, typical of iritis / anterior uveitis.
 The cells are visible to the left of the image, just behind the cornea and the flare is visible all the way from the back of the cornea to the front of the lens.
 Flare shows as a grey band in the above image.
 This image is taken with the use of a slit lamp microscope, beam splitter and camera system.

 Patients may also develop keratic precipitates = KP, which are deposits of cells at the inner surface of the cornea. these keratic precipitates typically distribute themselves in a triangular fashion, with the base of the prism at the bottom of the cornea.

 Patients with iritis / anterior uveitis will notice the following symptoms in the rist instance: a gritty slightly red eye.